al6x/nim/nodem/readme.md

 # Async example

-For simultaneous, nested, circular calls check `greeting_example`.
+For simultaneous, nested, circular calls and nodes working as both client and server check `greeting_example`.

 # Features